Phentermine/topiramate (By mouth)

-- Take this medicine in the morning, unless your doctor tells you otherwise.
+- Take this medicine in the morning, with or without food.
 It might keep you awake if you take it at night.

 - Swallow the extended-release capsule whole.
 Do not crush, break, or chew it.

 - Your doctor should check your weight loss after 12 weeks and 24 weeks of treatment.
-Your doctor may tell you to stop taking this medicine or to change your dose if you have not lost enough weight.
+Your treatment may change if you have not lost enough weight.
 Most people should lose at least 5% of their starting weight.

-- If you miss a dose or forget to take your medicine, skip the missed dose.
-Take your regular dose as planned the next morning.
-Do no take extra medicine to make up for the missed dose.
+- Missed dose: If you miss a dose or forget to take your medicine, skip the missed dose.
+Take your regular dose the next morning.
+Do not take extra medicine to make up for the missed dose.